Description

 - While shrimp boil is cooking, melt together butter and juice from remaining lemon.
 Season lemon butter with a sprinkle of old bay.

-- Drain and serve with lemon butter sauce and additional old bay for sprinkling.
+- Drain shrimp boil over a colander and transfer to a large platter.
+Serve with lemon butter sauce and additional Old Bay for sprinkling.

 Notes

 - Get your kids involved!
-They can: add water and old bay to pot, peel corn, wash potatoes, carefully cut sausage (with kid-safe knife).
+They can: add water and Old Bay to the pot, peel corn, wash potatoes, carefully cut sausage (with a kid-safe knife).